Human Compatible

 Human Compatible: Artificial Intelligence and the Problem of Control is a 2019 non-fiction book by computer scientist Stuart J. Russell.
-It asserts that risk to humanity from advanced artificial intelligence (AI) is a serious concern despite the uncertainty surrounding future progress in AI.
+It asserts that the risk to humanity from advanced artificial intelligence (AI) is a serious concern despite the uncertainty surrounding future progress in AI.
 It also proposes an approach to the AI control problem.

 Summary

 Russell begins by asserting that the standard model of AI research, in which the primary definition of success is getting better and better at achieving rigid human-specified goals, is dangerously misguided.
-Such goals may not actually reflect what human designers intend, such as by failing to take into account any human values not included in the goals.
+Such goals may not reflect what human designers intend, such as by failing to take into account any human values not included in the goals.
 If an AI developed according to the standard model were to become superintelligent, it would likely not fully reflect human values and could be catastrophic to humanity.
 Russell asserts that precisely because the timeline for developing human-level or superintelligent AI is highly uncertain, safety research should be begun as soon as possible, as it is also highly uncertain how long it would take to complete such research.

 Russell argues that continuing progress in AI capability is inevitable because of economic pressures.
 Such pressures can already be seen in the development of existing AI technologies such as self-driving cars and personal assistant software.
 Moreover, human-level AI could be worth many trillions of dollars.
 Russell then examines the current debate surrounding AI risk.
 He offers refutations to a number of common arguments dismissing AI risk and attributes much of their persistence to tribalism—AI researchers may see AI risk concerns as an "attack" on their field.
 Russell reiterates that there are legitimate reasons to take AI risk concerns seriously and that economic pressures make continued innovation in AI inevitable.

-Russell then proposes an approach to developing provably beneficial machines that focuses on deference to humans.
+Russell then proposes an approach to developing provably beneficial machines that focus on deference to humans.
 Unlike in the standard model of AI, where the objective is rigid and certain, this approach would have the AI's true objective remain uncertain, with the AI only approaching certainty about it as it gains more information about humans and the world.
 This uncertainty would, ideally, prevent catastrophic misunderstandings of human preferences and encourage cooperation and communication with humans.
 Russell concludes by calling for tighter governance of AI research and development as well as cultural introspection about the appropriate amount of autonomy to retain in an AI-dominated world.